tluyben/gopilot/README.md

 - Embedded default prompts with the option to override
 - Interactive prompt input mode
 - Automatic formatting of Go files using goimports
+- Option to automatically merge changes into main and delete the feature branch

 ## Prerequisites